TutorialsLast Updated Aug 5, 20247 min read

 Create environment variable - Postman

-Your next step is to create a Postman Collection for the user endpoints of the API we are testing.
-Postman Collections serve as containers for API requests.
-Postman Collections are normally used to group requests relating to a particular entity.
+Your next step is to create a Postman collection for the user endpoints of the API you are testing.
+Postman collections serve as containers for API requests.
+They are normally used to group requests relating to a particular entity.

 To create a new collection, click the Collections tab on the left sidebar of the interface.
-Then click Create Collection.
+Then click Create Collection or the plus icon.

 Create collection button - Postman